popphp/docs/reference/pop_pdf.rst

     // Pass the document to the Pdf object to build it and output it to HTTP
     $pdf = new Pdf();
     $pdf->outputToHttp($document);

-**Wrap and Line-height**

-The ``setWrap`` and ``setLineHeight()`` methods help facilitate larger blocks of text that you might add to the PDF page.
-By setting values with these two methods, you give the PDF page the parameters needed to calculate wrapping the large body of text with the proper line-height for you, instead of you having to break the text up and place it manually.

 Annotations
 ~~~~~~~~~~~